Avantgarde95/Avantgarde95.github.io/README.md

   - ESLint + StyleLint + Git hook
   - Define the interfaces for the props
   - 1 component for 1 file
+- Replace Preact.js to React.js
+  - For using react-devtools